The Meeting Place Cannot Be Changed: Release

 The sudden death of the consultant of the Ministry of Internal Affairs, Lieutenant General Konstantin Nikitin, somewhat complicated the submission of the film, since the members of the acceptance committee who came in his place put forward their complaints: "Are you crazy?
 Do you want the whole Union to talk about thieves and prostitutes for a week?"
-An dilemma arose: the film was not openly banned but also not accepted.
+A dilemma arose: the film was not openly banned but also not accepted.
 Nevertheless, after a pause, Central Television included the film in the broadcasting schedule, timing the premiere to coincide with Police Day.
 The first episode premiered on 11 November 1979 on the first channel.

 According to Stanislav Govorukhin, who was in Sevastopol at that time, the release of the next episode actually caused the failure of a local mass celebration: "The people ignored the city event and sat in front of their televisions."
 The first responses from viewers began to arrive immediately after the premiere.
 The editorial office of the newspaper Sovetskaya Kultura received a detailed letter from miner A. P. Sushko from the Voroshilovgrad Oblast.
 Sushko reported that with each new episode, the popularity of the film "indescribably increased":

 Almost the entire shift at our mine watched the last episode in their best clothes after work hours.
 Putting aside all their affairs, including personal ones, regardless of fatigue, people eagerly awaited the final part.